meniquejojo/Image-Classification-and-bias-model/README.md

 ## Limitations
 While the work of the model is to evaluate the smiling attributes across a demopgraphuc group , there are several limitations.
 First the CelebA dataset does not evenly represent gender demographic categories, prior analysis has shown that female labeled images occur more than male labeled images ,which could influence model decisions and evaluations.
 Second, the dataset does not provide explicit annotations for skin tone or other intersectional attributes, so any exploratory interpretations regarding these features are limited by the absence of ground-truth labels.
 Third, the dataset consists of celebrity images collected from publicly available sources, which may not represent broader population distributions.
 These factors limit the generalizability of this study’s findings to other settings beyond the CelebA dataset.

+## Methodology

+This project uses a Convolutional Neural Network (CNN) trained on the CelebA dataset to classify images into Smiling and Not Smiling.

+Steps:
+	1. Data Preprocessing: Images were resized to 64×64, normalized, and labels converted to binary.
+	2. Dataset Split: Data was divided into training, validation, and testing sets.
+	3. Exploratory Analysis: Class distribution and gender imbalance were analyzed and visualized.
+	4. Model Architecture: A CNN with multiple Conv → Pool blocks followed by Dense layers was implemented.
+The final layer outputs a sigmoid for binary classification.
+	5. Training: The model was trained with early stopping to prevent overfitting.
+Batch size = 32, epochs = 30, Adam optimizer, and binary cross-entropy loss.
+	6. Evaluation: Model performance was assessed overall and per demographic subgroup (male/female × smiling/not smiling).
+Confusion matrices and accuracy metrics were computed to identify biases.

+## Results & Bias Insights

+Overall Accuracy: ~91.8%

+Subgroup Accuracy:
+	•	Female Smiling: 0.92
+	•	Female Not Smiling: 0.93
+	•	Male Smiling: 0.86
+	•	Male Not Smiling: 0.94

+Insights:
+	•	The model performs slightly worse on male smiling faces, supporting the hypothesis that gender imbalance affects model performance.
+	•	The model performs well overall, but exploratory analysis indicates potential underperformance on less-represented subgroups.
+	•	Confusion matrices reveal that errors are concentrated in underrepresented subgroups, highlighting areas for future dataset balancing or model improvement.

+## Summary

+This project demonstrates a full deep learning workflow for facial attribute classification, including preprocessing, CNN training, subgroup evaluation, and bias analysis.
+Key findings show high overall accuracy but reveal demographic disparities in predictions, emphasizing the importance of fairness-aware evaluation in machine learning.